Configuring intercept using CLI

 When intercepting a service that has multiple ports, the name of the service port that has been intercepted is also listed.

-If you want to change which port has been intercepted, you can create a new intercept the same way you did above and it will change which service port is being intercepted.
+If you want to change which port has been intercepted, you can create a new intercept the same way you did above, and it will change which service port is being intercepted.

-Creating an intercept When multiple services match your workload
+Creating an intercept when multiple services match your workload

 Oftentimes, there's a 1-to-1 relationship between a service and a workload, so telepresence is able to auto-detect which service it should intercept based on the workload you are trying to intercept.
 But if you use something like Argo, there may be two services (that use the same labels) to manage traffic between a canary and a stable service.